tayejoseph/Flux-website/README.md

-# Getting Started with Create React App For all use
+# Getting Started with Create React App For all uses

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).